mkorman9/neural-network/README.md

-Simple neural network with one hidden and one output layer written in pure Java 8.
+Simple neural network with single hidden layer written in pure Java 8.
+It's able to classify given item to one of multiple classes.